Innovid Key | GTM Strategy

 Launching Innovid Key

-When thinking about the broader launch of Innovid Key, I kept coming back to one simple reality: the identity conversation was a FAST MOVIE, OVERSATURATED topic.
+When thinking about the broader launch of Innovid Key, I kept coming back to one simple reality: the identity conversation was a FAST MOVING, OVERSATURATED topic.
 Therefore, the launch had to be unique in its execution and approach.
 First a foremost, this meant writing any sort of formalized report would be impossible.
 By the time we got the required approvals, the content would be outdated.
 Instead, I set our communications team on a different path.

 The Infographic